Musa Al-Taamari: OH Leuven

 On 5 October 2020, Musa Al-Tamari joined Belgian First Division A club OH Leuven on a three–year contract, for a reported transfer fee of €1.1 million.
-Al-Taamari scored six goals and provided one assist, while amassing the second most dribbles in the league, for Leuven during the 2022–23 season.
+Al-Tamari scored six goals and provided one assist, while amassing the second most dribbles in the league, for Leuven during the 2022–23 season.

 Montpellier

 On 11 May 2023, Al-Tamari signed a three-year contract on a free transfer with French club Montpellier.
 He became the first Jordanian to sign with a Ligue 1 club, and the first Jordanian to sign in one of the top five European Leagues.
 He was previously linked to Spanish side Levante, English side Blackburn, Turkish side Fenerbahçe, as well as links to MLS and Gulf leagues, before accepting the offer to Montpellier.

 He made his Ligue 1 debut on 13 August against Le Havre, which ended in a 2–2 draw.
-On the following matchday, Al-Taamari scored two goals against Lyon in a 4–1 victory, becoming the first Jordanian to score in Ligue 1, as well as being named on L'Équipe's Team of the Week.
+On the following matchday, Al-Tamari scored two goals against Lyon in a 4–1 victory, becoming the first Jordanian to score in Ligue 1, as well as being named on L'Équipe's Team of the Week.

+Despite being among Montpellier's most valued assets in the 2024–25 season, his club had to sell, as they were in financial peril and at risk of relegation.
+Stade Rennais stood as the primary club looking to sign Mousa.
+Given the nature of the move and having been coerced into getting sold by chairman Laurent Nicollin, Mousa had been hesitant on departing for a competing relegation-battling club, but reluctantly accepted Stade Rennais' deal.
+He then provided a heartfelt message to his former club and its supporters as he left for Rennes.